Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Statistics of inflated planar ideal polymer loop leaning on an impenetrable disc

-The cutoff $(\lambda_{n_1}+\lambda_{n_2})\, N \approx 1$ in \eq{e:08} of modes with small eigenvalues, $\lambda_k$ (i.e. with large wavelengths), does not permit the inflated ring to possess large-scale fluctuations.
-Such a cutoff can be ensured by introducing the hard-wall constraint in a form of an impenetrable disc which prevents the polymer loop of large-scale fluctuations.

-According to \eq{21}, the typical span of the path's fluctuations, $\Delta r^*$, possess the Kardar-Parisi-Zhang scaling: $\Delta r^* \propto N^{1/3}$, i.e. the path gets localized near the disc boundary within a circular strip of width $\propto N^{1/3}$.
-In \fig{fig:02}b we have plotted the distribution function of $\Delta r^*$, which actually coincide with the square of the Airy function.
-In \fig{fig:02}c we have shown the variance of fluctuations, $\mathrm{Var}^{1/2}(N) \propto N^{\gamma}$ with $\gamma \approx 0.32$, which is very close to the KPZ critical exponent, $\gamma=\frac{1}{3}$.
-Note that in absence of the hard-wall constraint the fluctuations of the inflated loop are Gaussian which we do see in numeric simulations shown in \fig{fig:01}b,c.
+According to \eq{18}--\eq{21}, the typical span, $\Delta r^*$, of trajectories avoiding circular domain possess the Kardar-Parisi-Zhang scaling: $\Delta r^* \propto N^{1/3}$, i.e. paths get confined near the disc boundary within a circular strip of typical width $\propto N^{1/3}$.
+In \fig{fig:02}b we have plotted the distribution function of $\Delta r^*$, which perfectly coincides with the square of the Airy function in \eq{18}.
+In \fig{fig:02}c we have depicted the variance of fluctuations of inflated Brownian loop leaning on an impenetrable disc, $\mathrm{Var}^{1/2}(R_g) \propto R_g^{\gamma}$ with $\gamma \approx 0.32$.
+This value of $\gamma$ is very close to the KPZ critical exponent, $\gamma=\frac{1}{3}$ and is in full agreement with \eq{21}.
+Let us remind that in absence of the hard-wall constraint, the fluctuations of the inflated loop are Gaussian which we do see in numeric simulations shown in \fig{fig:01}b,c.

-We argue that simultaneous fulfilment of two conditions which restrict the large-scale fluctuations of an ideal polymer chain: (i) the path stretching (i.e. the loop "inflation"), and (ii) the hard-wall convex constraint (i.e. insertion of impenetrable disc), is crucial for the localization of path's fluctuations within the strip of width $N^{1/3}$.
-By stretching, trajectories are pushed to an improbable tiny region of the phase space, however the presence of a large deviation regime is not sufficient to affect the path's statistics and the presence of a solid convex boundary on which paths are leaning, is necessary.
-This conjecture have been firstly communicated to us by S. Shlosman in a private discussion \cite{shlosman1}.
+We argue that simultaneous fulfilment of two conditions which restrict the large-scale fluctuations of an ideal polymer chain: (i) the path stretching (i.e. the loop "inflation"), and (ii) the hard-wall convex constraint (i.e. insertion of an impenetrable disc), are crucial for the localization of path's fluctuations within the strip of width $N^{1/3}$ near the disc boundary.
+By stretching, trajectories are pushed to an improbable tiny region of the phase space.
+However, as we have seen in Section II, the very fact of a large deviation regime is not sufficient to affect the path's statistics and the presence of a solid convex boundary on which paths are leaning, is necessary.
 The importance of a convex boundary has been emphasized in \cite{peres,shlosman}.